Italy's Draghi will meet trade unions after talks with parties - source | Politics

 Draghi, a former European Central Bank chief, will end his round of consultations with political parties on Saturday.
 It is still unclear when he will meet with the trade unions.

-President Sergio Mattarella anointed Draghi on Wednesday after the implosion of Prime Minister Giuseppe Conte's coalition.
-Draghi said after his appointment that Italy must seize the moment.
+President Sergio Mattarella anointed Draghi on Wednesday after the implosion of Prime Minister Giuseppe Conte's coalition, asking him to form a new government .
+After his appointment, Draghi said Italy must seize the moment.

+"We have the opportunity to do a lot for our country, with a careful look at the future of the younger generations and to strengthen social cohesion," he said.
+So far the centre-left Democratic Party (PD) and the small centrist Italia Viva party, led by former premier Matteo Renzi, have pledged their support to a government headed by Draghi.

+The conservative party of four-time prime minister Silvio Berlusconi has made clear it would like to back Draghi, but in doing so it would strain its alliance with its rightist partners, the League and Brothers of Italy.
+It is still unclear whether Draghi could win the support of the anti-establishment 5-Star Movement, the largest party in parliament, whose members have trouble with the idea of backing a government led by a former ECB president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)